Supporting Someone with MG

 Come Up with a Care Plan Together

-• "Hope I'm not being a pest, but you haven't told me how I do the laundry."
+- “Hope I’m not being a pest, but you haven’t told me how to do the laundry for you.”

 Remember that it can be quite difficult to ask for help and that it feels good to help someone.
 Keeping this in mind, you can work out tasks and other things that need to be done.
 Perhaps a person with MG cannot do a physically demanding task, but is able to take on a chore that is less physically demanding.
 Having a shared sense of purpose in approaching what needs to be done is the best way to make everyone feel needed, competent and valued.